nanalakshmanan/nanalakshmanan.github.io/_posts/blog/2016-03-18-Understanding-RunAs.md

 share: true
 ---

-DSC runs configurations as the System user.
+DSC runs configurations in the System context.
 Why?
 How to change that ?

 The DSC Agent, also called the **LocalConfigurationManager (LCM)**, performs any operation in the **LocalSystem** context.
 There are two main reasons as to why it is done this way:
 * Running something in local system context provides the LCM with necessary privileges to configure the system